 "Confirmation" means a written notice confirming the specific terms of a Transaction which may be in any form adequate at law; an example of a Confirmation which may be utilized hereunder is shown in "Exhibit B."

-"Confirm Deadline" means 24 hours after a Party receives a Confirmation; provided, if the Confirmation is not received during a Business Day it shall be deemed received at the open of the next Business Day.
+"Confirm Deadline" means two (2) Business Days after a Party receives a Confirmation; provided, if the Confirmation is not received during a Business Day it shall be deemed received at the open of the next Business Day.

 "Contract Price" means the price for the purchase or sale of Gas pursuant to a Transaction.